Mithgol/node-fidonet-fidohtml/README.md

 var decoder = FidoHTML(options);
 ```

 The options object may be absent.
-(It's currently ignored anyway.)

 The constructed object has the following method: